olegv142/Display/README.md

-# OLEDDisplay
+# Display
-OLED drivers for Arduino
+Display drivers for Arduino

 Supported chips: SSD1306, SH1106, currently only in I2C mode with 128x64 and 128x32 resolutions.